 Never be ignorant of an aspect of your business - accounting for businesses is key

 You don’t know what you don’t know.
 But your accountant does.
 They have a responsibility to help you connect to your business finances.
 Identify the gaps in your knowledge and have your accountant make you a forecast if you haven’t already.
 You can share this with your team so they understand personal and team goals.

-How often should you check your finances?
+How often should (small) business owners check their finances?

 If your accountant isn’t quite hitting the mark and you feel you need additional help with keeping on top of your numbers, it’s smart to seek out a Management Accountant (aka VCFO) that specializes in advisory services.
 They’ll be there to help you strategize your next moves so you can keep your cash flow – and revenue – looking healthy.

-What information should you be tracking?
+What information (key performance indicator) should you be tracking - identifying key performance indicators?